 Since dogs don’t have a TM, they don’t have an ego.
 Consider how beautifully this plays out at the dog park.
 Black dogs play with white dogs play with brown dogs; they are all treated equally.
 The AKC pedigree plays with the mutt, it could care less if you’re a purebred, carry certified documents or imported from Italy.
 The Golden Retriever with the shiny fur coat doesn’t look down condescendingly at the scraggly mutt; equally important, the mutt doesn’t feel inferior to the Golden Retriever.
 Big dogs are typically gentler than the feisty little ones, the exact opposite of what you see with the muscle heads in the gym.
 No dog is sizing up or comparing itself to the other.
 There’s no judgments on who is superior or inferior, no internal calculations, they just simply play and treat each other as equal.
 Imagine if humanity lived like this!

 Dogs are just pure love.
 They are unencumbered by thought and therefore just free to be.
 They don’t live with a story created by their TM like we do so they exist as their authentic being.
 We have this essence within us too and have the ability to purposely choose not to listen to our TM and be our authentic self.
 Just try to be aware of your TM, the nonstop self-talk, and realize this is not who you are.
+You are your OM, the witnessing consciousness.
 So next time you’re out on a walk, try to experience it the way a dog does.
 Hear the birds chirping, feel the cool breeze, see how still the trees are as the leaves gently sway in the wind.
 Put your phone away and bring your full attention into the park, it may just be the best walk you’ve ever enjoyed